livewire/livewire/docs/computed-properties.md

 </div>
 ```

-Because the `#[Computed]` attribute has been added to the `user()` method, the value is accessible in other methods in the component and the Blade template.
+Because the `#[Computed]` attribute has been added to the `user()` method, the value is accessible in other methods in the component and within the Blade template.

 > [!info] Must use `$this` in your template
 > Unlike normal properties, computed properties aren't directly available inside your component's template.
 Instead, you must access them on the `$this` object.
-For example, a computed property called `posts()` must be accessed via `$this->posts` inside your template.
+For example, a computed property named `posts()` must be accessed via `$this->posts` inside your template.

 ## Performance advantage